rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

   return np.mean(np.square(h(X, theta) - y))
 ```

-In my case I had a loss of $$142\ 911\ 368\ 743$$, which may vary slightly as a result of the random initialization.
+In my case I had a loss of $142\ 911\ 368\ 743$, which may vary slightly as a result of the random initialization.

 ## Regression with gradient descent

-We can improve our model, decrease our loss, by chaning the paramters of $$\theta$$.
+We can improve our model, decrease our loss, by chaning the paramters of $\theta$.
 We do that using an algorithm called gradient descent.

 Gradient descent caculates the _gradient_ of a model using the partial derivative of the cost function.
 This gives the slope of the cost function at our current position ( $\theta$ ) indicating in which direction (gradient) we should move.

-This gradient is multiplied by a learning rate, often denoted as $$\alpha$$, to control the pace of learning\*.
+This gradient is multiplied by a learning rate, often denoted as $\alpha$, to control the pace of learning\*.
 The result of this multiplication is then substracted from the weights to decrease the loss of further predictions.

 Below is a plot of the loss function.
-The gradient decreases as $$J$$ approaches the minimum. [source](https://www.quora.com/Whats-the-difference-between-gradient-descent-and-stochastic-gradient-descent)
+The gradient decreases as $J$ approaches the minimum. [source](https://www.quora.com/Whats-the-difference-between-gradient-descent-and-stochastic-gradient-descent)

 ![plot of J](/assets/images/gd.png)

-More formally, the partial derivative of $$J$$ with respect to paramters  $$\theta$$ is
+More formally, the partial derivative of $J$ with respect to paramters  $\theta$ is

 $$\frac{\partial J(\theta)}{\partial \theta_j} = \frac{1}{m}x_j^T(X\theta -y)$$

-In vectorized form for all $$X_j$$
+In vectorized form for all $X_j$

 $$\nabla J(\theta) = \frac{1}{m}x^T(X\theta -y)$$